Partner current account: operation and taxation

 What happens in the event of the business being judicially reformed or liquidated?

-After opening a collective proceedings, the business shall no longer be entitled to repay the current account of a member.
-The partner must therefore, like any creditor, to declare his claim to the judicial representative or the liquidator.
+After opening a collective proceedings, the business shall no longer be entitled to repay a current account of a member.
+The partner must therefore, like any creditor, to declare his claim to the judicial representative or the receivership.

 In this case, the partner is reimbursed after the preferred creditors business and if the finances of the business permit.